Styles and Trade-offs

-Today, patch review systems include Gerrit, Rietveld and Phabricator The latter by Facebook, and the first two with Googler involvement.
+Today, patch review systems include Gerrit, Rietveld and Phabricator.
+The latter by Facebook, and the first two with Googler involvement.
 These are not branches of course, they are held outside source-control in a relational schema.
-Their reason for existence is to marshal pending change, before that arrives in trunk/master and guarantee that it is good to be integrated.
+Their reason for existence is to marshal pending changes, before they arrive in trunk/main and to guarantee they are good to be integrated.

 The Importance of a Local build

 In all variants of Trunk-Based Development teams run the full build locally (compile, unit tests, a range of integration tests) and see that it pass, before declaring ‘done’ and committing/pushing the work to the eyes of teammates and bots (code review / pull-request), or directly into trunk/main.
 They do not at all use build automation as a crutch in order to determine whether their commit(s) were good or bad.
 Instead they determine that themselves on their dev workstation or containers/VMs that are dedicated to them, and do so before pushing something towards code review and bot scrutiny.
 As mentioned above keeping this build fast is very important, and not having a fast build is one of the key drivers to other branching models and repo sharding.
 Indeed it is one of the key drivers to slower release cadences too.

 Choosing a style